 All-in-all, I’ve been a believer in the beautiful relationship between Sony cameras and Capture One, but with the release of the new Alpha One and Capture One 21, the quality and efficiency of my workflow just keep getting better and better.

 Philip Edsel is an award-winning photographer and director inspired by classical art, modern design, and potential energy.
 Based in Austin, Texas, his work captures empowered people in motion through fashion, fitness, and portraiture, using new technology to push his art forward.
-He joins the Capture One brand ambassador program this spring.
 To learn more about Edsel and his work, go here.